Catherinerezi/Bank-Churn-Analysis/README.md

 - Top **10%** captures **~XX%** of churn (lift about **L1×**).
 - Top **20%** captures **~YY%** of churn (lift about **L2×**).
 - Gains **flatten after ~KK%** coverage; by **50%**, we’ve already caught **~ZZ%** of churn.

+**Why it matters:**
+- Target size: choose the smallest % that hits your capture goal (e.g., 20% list  caught about 60% churn).
+- Budget & ops: fewer messages, lower spend, less customer fatigue.
+- Policy: start with top-k targeting (e.g., top 20%) for campaigns, keep ROC/Youden for thresholding when you need hard “churn / not churn” decisions in a product.

+## How big is the problem?

+**Churn Distribution** shows how many customers left vs stayed.
+This baseline matters because it sets the difficulty of the task: if churn is a minority class, naive accuracy can look high while missing most churners.
+We use this view to size the problem before modeling.

+Countplot built from the training split to prevent peeking (labels come from y_train in the notebook).